Is Trane AC Worth the Extra Money?

 Trane builds a stout machine that is clearly well engineered and as I’ve witnessed with my own eyes after multiple visits to the factories they build them in…well tested.

-Granted, I do this for a living so I purchase my equipment at wholesale contractor cost, but – most of the other brands would gladly give me equipment for personal use just to get their foot in the door with Magic Touch Mechanical.
+Granted, I do this for a living so I purchase my equipment at wholesale contractor cost, but – most brands would gladly give me equipment for personal use just to get their foot in the door with Magic Touch Mechanical.
 Breakdowns, noise, and short-lived units are things I don’t want for myself either so I buy the peace of mind these brands offer me.

 It’s also worth mentioning, I’m talking specifically about conventional central air conditioners and heaters in this article.
 If we were discussing ductless air conditioners or VRF (variable refrigerant flow) units, we would be discussing Mitsubishi (who ironically recently announced a joint venture partnership with Trane).